Japanese man invents 'edible' plastic bag alternative to save Nara's sacred deer

 Courtesy Bunyodo

-The city is home to around 1,000 sacred deer, which are officially designated as a national natural treasure, and many tourists feed them treats.
+The city is home to around 1,000 sacred deer, which are officially designated as a national natural treasure in Japan, and many tourists feed them treats.

 In July 2019, however, a local welfare group said nine deer had been found dead, with plastic bags in their stomachs, and called on visitors not to throw away plastic bags in the park.